NawaMan/NullableJ/docs/NullableJ.md

 The otherwise value acts very similar to `Nullable` (or `Optional`).
 The value is present or not depending on whether or not the criteria was met.
 The different between `Nullable` and `Otherwise` is that the later still have access to the original value.
-See Otherwise for more information.
+See [`Otherwise` page](https://github.com/NawaMan/NullableJ/blob/master/docs/Otherwise.md) for more info.

 ## Documentation